Signs and symptoms of testicular cancer

 Breast growth or soreness

-In rare cases, germ cell tumors can cause the breasts to grow or become sore.
+In rare cases, germ cell tumors can make breasts grow or become sore.
 This occurs because certain types of germ cell tumors secrete high levels of a hormone called human chorionic gonadotropin (HCG), which stimulates breast development.

 Some Leydig cell tumors can make estrogens (female sex hormones), which can cause breast growth or loss of sexual desire.